basuarijeet/WEB_3-Ticketing-System/README.md

 Due to the 48 hour time constraint, we could not completely implement our customised private polygon marketplace due to runtime errors in the solidity files.
 To demonstrate the same, we have linked it to OpenSea and listed a couple NFT's per event for Demo purposes only.

-Final version of the private marketplace will be live post-hackathon.